jayjoe101/Python-Code-Practice/README.md

 Some files are just notes for myself; others are working programs

-All code is written without any ai assistance, as this project is purely for improving my coding skills
+Because the goal of this project is to improve my coding skills, all code is written without the assistance of artificial intelligence